plibither8/markdown-new-tab/README.md

 ## About

 Markdown New Tab is a replacement for the default Google Chrome new tab page.
-Refer to [this brilliant cheat sheat](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to get familiar with the markdown syntax.
+Refer to [this brilliant guide](https://github.github.com/gfm/) to get familiar with the markdown syntax.

 ### Features